In kids yoga teacher training there are two questions I get asked a lot.

 Considering all these factors on the financial side of teaching kids yoga, I recommend a new Kids Yoga teacher set their rate at:

-- $50/hour for a weekly class that requires no work on your part except to show up and teach.
+- $50-$75/hour for a weekly class that requires no work on your part except to show up and teach.

-- $150/visit minimum for a one time class that you sourced and establish with a school or daycare.
+- $150/visit minimum for a one time class that you sourced and establish on your own with a school or daycare.

-Here’s the caveat: this rate means you can walk into the class, with your bag of effective tools, and deliver a great class.
+Here’s the caveat: this rate means you can walk into the class, with an amazing lesson plan and props and deliver a great class.
 If you are worried you are going to stumble through the class, then lower your rate till you get enough experience with real kids to feel confident.

 More Qualifications = Higher Charge